Matteo Croce personal homepage

 }

-The answer is: depends on the architecture.
+The answer: it depends on the architecture.
 This happens on an ARM machine:

 $ strace -e clock_nanosleep,ppoll,pause ./pause